-FOXBOROUGH, Mass. -- Ravens coach John Harbaugh has prided himself in changing the bad-boy culture of the Ravens.
-The Ravens have talked at length about how faith has helped them in this playoff run and they'll even recite passages from the Bible in postgame interviews.
+FOXBOROUGH, Mass. -- Ravens coach John Harbaugh has prided himself on changing the bad-boy culture of the Ravens.
+The Ravens have talked at length about how faith has helped them in this playoff run, and they'll even recite passages from the Bible in postgame interviews.

-But that image took a hit when Ravens linebacker Terrell Suggs decided to rip the Patriots, a team that he has blasted in the past.
-He took a great amount of pleasure in beating a longtime nemesis to reach his first Super Bowl.
+But that image took a hit when Ravens linebacker Terrell Suggs decided to rip the Patriots, a team he has blasted in the past.
+He took great pleasure in beating a longtime nemesis to reach his first Super Bowl.

 "These are the most arrogant [expletive] in the world, starting with [coach Bill] Belichick on down," Suggs declared after leaving the field, according to Yahoo!
 Sports.
 "Tell them to have fun at the Pro Bowl.
 Arrogant [expletive]."

 Suggs continued to lay into the Patriots, saying, "That's funny, ever since Spygate, they can't seem to get it done.
 I don't know what it is."

 Just as Belichick came across as a sore loser when he refused to do a postgame interview, Suggs looked like a sore winner in taking shots at the Patriots after ending their championship hopes.
 He just can't help himself when it comes to playing the Patriots and the Steelers.
 I understand that Suggs was emotional after the biggest win of his 10-year career, and there will be plenty of people who agree with Suggs' highly charged comments.